A tuning algorithm for a sliding mode controller of buildings with ATMD

 This section presents a SMC design based on the Ackermann's formula for vibration attenuation of seismically excited buildings.
 For this purpose, let us first define a full-state feedback controller $u_{a}$ for system (\ref{e:6}), such that the closed-loop eigenvalues $\lambda_{1}$, $\lambda_{2}$, $\lambda_{3}$, and $\lambda_{4}$ are placed in a desired location in the $s$-plane.
-The control law $u_{a}$ is given by
+The control law $u_{a}$ is defined as

 According to the Ackermann's formula \cite{ackermann:1985}, the feedback gain vector $\mathbf{k}^{\mathrm{T}} \in \mathbb{R}^{1 \times 4}$ can be computed as

 with